cometchat/chat-sdk-ios/README.md

 ### Note:

 CometChatPro SDK supports installation through Cocoapods only and it will support upto two latest releases of Xcode.
-Currently we are supporting Xcode 11.2.1 and Xcode 11.
+Currently we are supporting Xcode 11.3.1 (Lower i.e 11.3,11.2.1,11.2) and Xcode 11.4 .